 PET/CT Radiotherapy Planning Part 3 (2012)

 Whilst cancer rates have increased, the ability to treat cancer effectively has improved substantially owing in major part to better diagnostic procedures that permit more timely detection of cancer.
-The enhanced prognostic ability of diagnostic tests allows for streaming of patients into more appropriate treatment or palliation (individualised) schemes.
+The enhanced prognostic ability of diagnostic tests allows for the streaming of patients into more appropriate treatment or palliation (individualised) schemes.
 And, of course, the methods by which cancer can be treated or managed have improved considerably.
 Alongside these developments, new approaches to treatment/management continue to be tested and then introduced.
 Thirty years ago, many patients who developed cancer saw it as a death sentence; today this is no longer the case as many cancers are curable.
 Improvements in radiotherapy treatment regimens have created the need for more accurate planning.
 Various factors have brought about this change.
 For instance, there have been moves towards less radical surgical techniques, sparing healthy tissue but placing demands on the radiotherapy service to ensure that residual cancerous tissue is treated.
 Radiotherapy itself has evolved, too, with more targeted treatment fields being applied, again so as to spare healthy tissue and thereby help minimise unwanted effects of radiation therapy.
 In order to meet this goal, it is necessary to ensure that the radiotherapy field is planned as accurately as possible.
-Until recently, CT has played the major role in radiotherapy planning but now PET/CT has started to evolve to help define radiation treatment fields.
+Until recently, CT has played a major role in radiotherapy planning but now PET/CT has started to evolve to help define radiation treatment fields.
 In 2008 , the IAEA released helpful information which proposed that PET/CT would likely prove valuable in radiotherapy planning.
-More recently, EANM selected a collection of journal papers that may also prove useful in understanding the value of PET/CT in radiotherapy planning; these can be accessed via the EANM website .
+More recently, the EANM selected a collection of journal papers that may also prove useful in understanding the value of PET/CT in radiotherapy planning; these can be accessed via the EANM website .
 The philosophy which underpins the use of PET/CT is related to the fact that the combination of PET and CT data allows structural and functional information to be demonstrated and evaluated together.
 The combination of anatomical (CT) and functional (PET) information can give the healthcare team better insight into not only cancer distribution and physical tumour size but also metabolic activity levels.